qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

     subgroup: int = 0
 ```

-Here might occur some questions: why `score` is float and what is a `subgroup`?
+Here might be some questions: what `score` and `subgroup` are?

-Well, `score` is a measure of samples similarity, generally it is just being converted into _bool_ -
+Well, `score` is a measure of expected samples similarity.
-_0.0_ into _False_ and all other values into _True_.
-But you also can make your own implementations
+If you only need to specify if two samples are similar or not, you can use `1.0` and `0.0` respectively.

-to tune impact of particular pairs on a loss function.
+`subgroups` parameter is required for more granular description of what negative examples could be.

-Up to this point pairs might look like an absolutely separated entities which can't have any
+By default, all pairs belong the subgroup zero.
-relation between them.
-That's where subgroup came into a play: we can union some pairs into a
+That means that we would need to specify all negative examples manually.
-subgroup, so other objects from the same subgroup can't be considered as negative examples, but
+But in most cases, we can avoid this by enabling different subgroups.
-objects from the others subgroups can.
-By default, all objects are in the same subgroup, so we
+All objects from different subgroups will be considered as negative examples in loss, and thus it
-consider only explicitly set links between points.
+provides a way to set negative examples implicitly.

-After this introduction we can create our `Dataset` class in `dataset.py` to feed our model:
+With this knowledge, we now can create our `Dataset` class in `dataset.py` to feed our model:

 ```python
 import json
 from typing import List, Dict